Our work as Youth Delegates is made up of two main parts :

 Tour through Germany

 We participate in discussions, workshops and give speeches on topics such as education, globalization, environment and youth participation in many different cities all over the country.
-These topics reflect issues, which especially effect young people and have therefore been defined by the UN World Action Programme for Youth (WPAY) as world youth topics.
+These topics reflect issues, which especially effect young people.

 The objective of our tour through Germany is to capture the local and global concerns of young people.
 To us, it is of great importance to also engage with disadvantaged youth who are marginalized and come from adverse backgrounds.
 Thereby, we strive to give the vulnerable members of our community a voice at the UN.

-We accompany the German delegation to the UN General Assembly (UNGA) in October 2013 and to the Commission on Social Development (CSocD) in February 2014.
-At United Nations, we are official members of the German delegation and have a so-called advisor status.
+We accompany the German delegation to the UN General Assembly (UNGA) in October 2018 and to the Commission on Social Development (CSocD) in February 2019.
+At the United Nations, we are official members of the German delegation and have a so-called advisor status.

 We draft and deliver a statement on an issue relating to youth to the Third Committee of the General Assembly and to the Commission on Social Development.
 In collaboration with the Permanent Missions of Germany we organise a side event to provide information about the youth perspective on one of the meeting’s agenda topics and to further promote youth participation and input.